Ah, sunscreen — the number one product you must have in your arsenal if you want to keep your skin from prematurely aging!

 Note: If you have a particular skin condition, you should seek your dermatologist's opinion before choosing sunscreen.

 Yes, sunscreen can seem like a childish product — reminding you of times by the beach with mom running after you, to slather on your skin this thick white cream.
-But you should actually thank your mom if she ever did this!
+But you should actually thank your mom if she did this!

 Sunlight is the number one reason your skin will age prematurely.
 Once you neglect sunscreen, no amount of anti-aging serums and other formulations can save you from the sun.